jintaoguan/EPI-Java/chapter07/ProblemSet_7.md

 ###Problem 7.6
 Write a function that takes a singly linked list L, and reorders the elements of L so that the new list represents even-odd(L).
 Your function should use O(1) additional storage.
 The only field you can change in a node is next.

+###Problem 7.7
+Let v be a node in a singly linked list L. Node v is not the tail; delete it in O(1) time.